 Its been shown time and again that B2B marketers who have a documented content strategy will be more successful than those that do not.
 In spite of this, a recent report from the Content Marketing Institute shows that fewer marketers are documenting their strategies this year than did in 2015 (32 percent vs. 35 percent).

 The challenge is figuring out how to document your content strategy.
-In this post, we’re going to dive into just that and look at seven ways that you can document your strategy to ensure that your campaigns will have the greatest chance to succeed.
+In today’s post, we’re going to dive into just that and look at seven ways that you can document your strategy to ensure that your campaigns will have the greatest chance to succeed.

 Having an in-depth understanding of your audience is the first step in creating a successful content strategy.
 There are key pieces of information you’ll need to collect to ensure that your content will resonate and build trust.
 At New Breed, we like to begin by creating a profile that includes an overview of the personality and ambitions of the persona, their pain points, key marketing messages and how we’ll identify them.
-That often looks something like this:

 With your personas in place, it’s important that you understand what the decision-making process is like for each of them.
 The type of content that you’ll need to create for someone in the awareness phase is very different than the content a prospect about to make a final decision will need.
-To ensure that you have a detailed understanding of this, research and document exactly what this looks like for your customers:

 Another way that you can look at this process is by using persona Mad Libs.
 They are a great way to ideate on the specific topics that you can address in your various campaigns.
-Here’s an example of what this might look like:

 You may have noticed that at this step specific keywords ideas are now being included, make sure to refer back to this as you are conducting your keyword research and creating your editorial calendar.